Yuzu vs. Sudachi vs. Kabosu: Japanese Citrus Fruit

 Tokushima Prefecture’s Specialty Sudachi

-In terms of production areas, Kochi is the country’s largest producer of Yuzu, but Yuzu is widely cultivated in various regions of Japan.
+Regarding the production area, Kochi is the country’s top producer of Yuzu.
+But this citrus is widely cultivated in various regions of Japan.

-On the other hand, the largest producer of Kabosu is Oita, while Tokushima has the largest harvest of Sudachi, which accounts for about 90 percent of the total production in Japan.
+While the top producer of Kabosu is Oita, Tokushima has the largest harvest of Sudachi, accounting for about 90 percent of the total production in Japan.

-Yuzu has a strong acidity and a distinctive fragrance.
+Yuzu has a strong acidic taste and a distinctive fragrance different from the lemon.
 When Ao-Yuzu or Green Yuzu has fully ripened, its color becomes yellow.

 Grilled Saury with Sudachi

-Yuzu has plenty of vitamin C, citric acid, tartaric acid, and malic acid, and is effective in promoting appetite, recovery from fatigue, and improving cold sensitivity.
+Yuzu has plenty of vitamin C, citric acid, tartaric acid, and malic acid and promotes appetite, gets rid of fatigue, and improves sensitivity to cold.

 Sudachi is packed with vitamin C and citric acid.
-The citrus fruit helps promote appetite and intestinal movement and relieves fatigue.
+This citrus fruit promotes appetite, improves intestinal movement, and relieves fatigue.

-Kabosu is also rich in vitamin C and citric acid and is effective in relieving fatigue and preventing aging.
+Kabosu is also a rich source of vitamin C and citric acid.
+It relieves fatigue and is effective in anti-aging.